 On the plus side, Habit’s diet plan was loaded with fruits, vegetables, and other healthy foods.
 The advice may not be “just for you,” but at least it seems to be good advice.

-The information in this post first appeared in Nutrition Action Healthletter in May 2018.
+The information in this article first appeared in the May 2018 issue of Nutrition Action Healthletter.

 Find this article interesting and useful?